- Eligibility

 Applicant institutions must complete and maintain the following registrations to apply and receive awards.
 Registration can take six weeks or more, so institutions should begin the registration process as soon as possible.

-- System for Award Management (SAM) – Institutions must complete and maintain an active registration, which requires an annual renewal that may take as much time as the initial registration.
+1. System for Award Management (SAM) – Institutions must complete and maintain an active registration, which requires an annual renewal that may take as much time as the initial registration.
 SAM registration includes the assignment of a Commercial and Government Entity (CAGE) Code.
+A Unique Entity Identifier (UEI) is issued as part of the SAM.gov registration process.
+The same UEI must be used for all registrations, as well as on the grant application.

 Step 2: Ensure Applicant Is Registered

 The PD/PI must have an eRA Commons account.
-The PD/PI should work with his/her institutional officials to either create a new account or to affiliate their existing account with the applicant institution in eRA Commons.
+The PD/PI should work with their institutional officials to either create a new account or to affiliate their existing account with the applicant institution in eRA Commons.
 Obtaining an eRA Commons account can take up to two weeks.

 Step 3: Request an Application Package